-The Stoic: In the Soviet novel Definitely, Maybe, Vecherovsky, who managed to remain calm throughout the whole ordeal and is the only one who is still resisting laws of entropy by the end.
+In the Soviet novel Definitely, Maybe, Vecherovsky, who managed to remain calm throughout the whole ordeal and is the only one who is still resisting laws of entropy by the end.

 Lord Vetinari from Discworld has only shown himself to be Not So Stoic in one circumstance; his ongoing battle with the Crossword Puzzle in The Ankh-Morpork Times.
 Situations he has reacted to with a raised eyebrow and a deadpan comment include being overthrown and cast into the dungeons, facing the impending destruction of the Disc as we know it, and various attempts on his life, but the crossword is Serious Business.

 In Unseen Academicals, the wizard formerly known as the Dean reveals an unexpected awareness of international politics and adds "You needn't look surprised, my lord."
 The Patrician replies "I didn't.
 I am surprised, but kindly credit me with not looking surprised unless there is some advantage to doing so."

 In C. S. Lewis's Till We Have Faces, the Fox is a philosophical Stoic and so aspires to this.
 He goes so far as to argue against grieving over the Human Sacrifice of Istra/Psyche on the ground that she escaped the miseries of life under her father's thumb, and had attained all the virtues that anyone could — before breaking down.

 Haymitch Abernathy in The Hunger Games.
 Peeta sometimes fits the bill too, though mostly he's the emotional, sensitive one.